-For 524A, in AY 2016-2017, the target of 90% was met with candidates scoring at proficient or exemplary in their PowerPoint Presentations regarding the identification of students with gifts and talents.
-Assessment data indicate candidates provided message content for differentiation and for use of assessments at a proficient or exemplary level but there needs to be improvement in description and accuracy of content.
-The plan of action was to increase activities related to identification of students with gifts and talents.
-Having implemented the plan of action, the results for AY 2017-2018 indicated candidates provided improved descriptions and accuracy of content with message content for differentiation and for use of assessments at a proficient or exemplary level.
-The improvement in candidate learning was directly related to increased activities related to identification of students with gifts and talents.
-Candidates have a clear understanding of identification but need to improve in using the knowledge of identification and assessment to guide educational decisions for students with gifts and talents.
+For the M.Ed.
+524A, Gifted Education candidates In AY 2016-2017 and AY 2017-2018, the target of 90% was met with candidates scoring at proficient or exemplary in their PowerPoint Presentations regarding the identification of students with gifts and talents.
+Assessment data indicate candidates provided message content for differentiation and for use of assessments at a proficient or exemplary level with improvement in description and accuracy of content.
+The plan of action was to incorporate and/or revise activities in this course and other courses that will improve candidate learning in using their knowledge in identification and the principles of assessment to guide educational decisions for students with gifts and talents.
+Having implemented the plan of action, the results for AY 2018-2019 indicated candidates provided improved descriptions and accuracy of content with message content for differentiation, for use of assessments, and for using data to inform educational decisions at a proficient or exemplary level.
+The improvement in candidate learning was directly related to increased activities related to identification of students with gifts and talents using the knowledge of identification and assessment to guide educational decisions for students with gifts and talents.

-For 524C, 524D, 524E, although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, and after a thorough review of the data, program faculty agree that multiple types of assessment decisions including strategic adaptations and modifications in response to an individual's exceptional learning needs, and the interpretation of assessment results must be tied to monitoring the learning progress of individuals with exceptional learning needs.
+For 524C, 524D, 524E, although 100% of candidates met target in AY 2016-2017, AY 2017-2018, and AY 2018-2019, and after a thorough review of the data, program faculty agree that multiple types of assessment decisions including strategic adaptations and modifications in response to an individual's exceptional learning needs, and the interpretation of assessment results must be tied to monitoring the learning progress of individuals with exceptional learning needs.
 Candidates must be able to make instructional adjustment decisions and problem-solve based on these data.
 Furthermore, they must be able to discuss the results with families in a nonbiased, meaningful way.

 The action plan from AY 2016-2017 showed that candidates should be able to discuss and support their CBA decisions for identification and placement of students with exceptional learning needs.
-For the AY 2017-2018, program faculty will adjust their teaching to include strategic adaptations and modifications and collaboration with families through the classes of SPED 5310 Identification and Assessment, SPED 5380 Curriculum-based Assessment, and add further support in the course content in SPED 5350 Families of Individuals with Exceptional Needs.
+For the AY 2017-2018 and AY 2018-2019, program faculty will adjust their teaching to include strategic adaptations and modifications and collaboration with families through the classes of SPED 5310 Identification and Assessment, SPED 5380 Curriculum-based Assessment, and add further support in the course content in SPED 5350 Families of Individuals with Exceptional Needs.

-For 524A, implementing the plan of action to improve the description and accuracy of content related to identification of students with gifts and talents was indicated in the candidates being able to provide a PowerPoint presentation for an appropriate audience with robust descriptions and accuracy of content.
-Based on the analysis and evidence of candidate learning reflected in this year's results, the faculty will incorporate and/or revise activities in this course and other courses that will improve candidate learning in using their knowledge in identification and the principles of assessment to guide educational decisions for students with gifts and talents.
+For 524A, implementing the plan of action to improve the use of knowledge of identification and assessment to guide educational decisions for students with gifts and talents was indicated in the candidates being able to provide a PowerPoint presentation for an appropriate audience with robust descriptions and accuracy of content.
+Based on the analysis and evidence of candidate learning reflected in this year's results, the faculty will incorporate and/or revise activities in this course and other courses that will improve candidate learning in using their knowledge in the principles of assessment to guide educational decisions for students with gifts and talents.
 Candidates need to be able to demonstrate responsible decision making and problem-solving using data to inform educational decision making when appropriate beyond the identification process.
-The faculty may need to revise or change the current assessment to attain additional data.
+The faculty will provide opportunities for candidates to engage in more activities related to assessment.